Welcome to Proud to Care social care Covid-19 Homepage

 - Download flyer for contractors, volunteers and tradespeople

-Medical exemption from COVID-19 vaccination
+Medical exemption from mandatory COVID-19 vaccination

 The outcome of applications will be sent to applicants by post within two to three weeks after completed forms are submitted.